 - Two semesters of course work in the social sciences, history, business, or law.

 - One semester of course work in English composition or technical writing.

 - Pre-requisite courses from 2 to 5 above must have been completed at college level, preferably with a grade of B or higher.

 - The General Record Examination (GRE) General Exam if you plan on seeking funding (graduate assistantship, tuition waivers) via the department or a faculty member.
 Otherwise, it is not required for admission to the MS program.

 - Submission of a written statement of goals highlighting the candidate’s interest in space studies and motivation to undertake this program.

-Students who have met the minimum admission requirements stipulated by The School of Graduate Studies and have met all departmental requirements for admission are granted admission to Approved Status.
-Admission to this status implies only that a student is permitted to commence graduate work, which normally will lead to a degree or diploma.
-However, admission to Approved Status does not guarantee that a student will be allowed to become a candidate for a degree or diploma.
+Applicants who have met the minimum admission requirements stipulated by the School of Graduate Studies and have met all departmental requirements for admission may be admitted into Approved status.
+Admission to this status implies only that a student is permitted to commence graduate work which normally will lead to a degree, diploma, or certificate.
+However, admission to Approved status does not guarantee that a student will be allowed to become a candidate for a degree or diploma.

 Admission to Provisional status may be granted to an applicant who has not met one or more of the general School of Graduate Studies or program level admission requirements, e.g., low G.P.A., low test scores, lack of a required test, or other concerns about the applicant’s ability to succeed in graduate study.
 Generally, students will not be admitted into Provisional status with more than nine (9) credits of outstanding prerequisites.